Nilando/sandpit/README.md

     - allow for bringing your own allocator
     - add allocator config
     - editing config while gc is running?
+    - review the trace and traceleaf derives
+        - they dont work for things like unit/unamed structs

 COMPLETED
+    - #[derive(TraceLeaf)]
+    - Mutation Input and Output
     - tracer channels
     - add GcConfig
     - free large objects